kolkhis/tech-notes/homelab/storage-rebuild.md

     - Without doing this, the system might fail to boot because the RAID wouldn't be assembled early enough.

-### UEFI ESP Boot Redundancy (No `mdadm`)
+## UEFI ESP Boot Redundancy (No `mdadm`)
-This is how you'd also create redundancy for the **OS boot**.
-This step is optional if all you want is data backup.
+This is how you'd create redundancy for the **OS boot**.
+This step is optional if all you want is data backup for your root filesystem.

 Again, we don't use `mdadm` RAID for UEFI boot data.
-The EFI firmware does not read `md` metadata.
+The EFI firmware does not play well with `md` metadata.

 ```bash
 sudo mkfs.vfat -F32 /dev/sdc2